HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 		- **Next sentence**: The negative impacts - affecting everything from employment and everyday convenience to unexpected environmental challenges - could outweigh the intended benefits.
 > This part of the essay introduces your opinion, so use declarative statements only.
 Never include any question here.
 #### The body
-- Ideally 2 paragraphs (so that you qualify the time constraint), 4-6 sentences each.
-For a paragraph:
+- Ideally 2 paragraphs (so that you qualify the time constraint), 4-6 sentences each. ==Spend 30 minutes for this section.== For a paragraph:
 	- **First sentence**: introduce your take on the issue.
 	- **Next sentence**: clarify / extend your take (*why* do you think that...)
 	- **Next 1-2 sentences**: further clarify / extend your take
 	- **Last 1-2 sentences**: reaffirm / strengthen your claim with specific examples.
 - First sentence example: _The argument for_ replacing libraries with digital alternatives _rests on_ compelling technological advances.
 - For the first sentence of the *second* paragraph, it should demonstrate either a smooth transition from the first paragraph (e.g. expanding/supplementing the previous statement), or expressing a counterargument (depending on the requirement).
-For example: "Complementing/Opposing `[the previous topic]`,...", "Another crucial factor regarding...."
+For example: "Complementing/Opposing `[the previous topic]`,...", "Another crucial factor regarding....", "When it comes to..."
 #### The conclusion
+- ==Spend 5 minutes on this section.==
 - Always start with "In conclusion,..." or "To recap,...".
 For padding, you may use "Looking at the broader picture, we can see that..."
 - For advantage/disadvantage discussion, use "To maximize the benefits while minimizing the drawbacks...", "To make this work,...".
 - ==***Reaffirm*** your answer in the introduction by paraphrasing / extending it==.
 	- You can also compose this part by combining and paraphrasing the thesis statement and the topic sentences in the body.
+	- "Excluding `your stance` would be _shortsighted_."
+	- `Your statement` leads to... `something positive`.
+This _thoughtful_ approach `not only...but also` contributes to a more resilient society through...
+	- The very last sentence: "_...open to growth opportunities that benefit both individuals and communities_".
 ### Tips
 - Spend *under* 10 minutes on planning when the timer starts.
 Get your topic right and map out the intended structure (e.g. what should your first and second paragraph discuss about)
 - ==Get specific (*with examples*).== If you're overgeneralizing, the highest you can get is a 7.
+- It is recommended to use nouns in plural form (they, people,...)
+- Prefer present perfect continuous tense over present perfect.
+- Use `moreover` when your second point strengthens your argument significantly.
+Use `furthermore/additionally` when adding related supporting details of similar importance.
 - Spend no more than 30 minutes on actually writing the essay.
 Take note of sentences that need paraphrasing as you write.
 	- Introduction: under 5 minutes
 	- Each paragraph of the body: no more than 8 minutes